-- 16.4 The base profile(1) is secured to the external wall above the dpc using the approved profile fixings at approximately 300 mm centres (see Figure 3).
+- 16.4 The base profile is secured to the external wall above the dpc using the approved profile fixings(1) at approximately 300 mm centres (see Figure 3).
 Base profile connectors are inserted at all rail joints.
-Clip-on drip beads are fixed to the front lip of the base profile where appropriate. - (1) For 60-year durability applications, the base profile needs to be constructed using stainless steel material.
+Clip-on drip beads are fixed to the front lip of the base profile where appropriate. - (1) For 60-year durability applications, the base profile need to be constructed using stainless steel material.

-- 16.5 The supplementary adhesive is prepared with 5 to 6 litres of water per bag (see section 1.3 of this Certificate), and mixed with a paddle mixer until the desired consistency is achieved.
-After allowing the adhesive to rest for 5 minutes, it is applied in a continuous bordering strip around the perimeter of the board with three additional dabs, approximately 10 to 40 mm wide, distributed uniformly over the remaining surface.
-Alternatively, a serrated edge trowel with 5 mm serrations can be used to apply the adhesive to the entire rear surface of the board. - 16.6 The first run of boards is positioned on the perforated base profile and butted tightly together.
-Subsequent rows of boards are positioned so that vertical joints are staggered and overlapped at the building corners by at least 200 mm.
+- 16.5 The supplementary adhesive is prepared with the required amount of water (see section 1.3 of this Certificate), and mixed with a paddle mixer until the desired consistency is achieved.
+After allowing the adhesive to rest for 5 minutes, it is applied in a continuous bordering strip around the perimeter of the board with three additional dabs approximately 10 to 40 mm wide distributed uniformly over the remaining surface.
+Alternatively, a serrated edge trowel with 5 mm serrations can be used to apply the adhesive to the entire rear surface of the board. - 16.6 The first run of boards is positioned on the perforated base profile, securely fixed to the substrate using the project-specific fixing type and butted tightly together.
+Subsequent rows of boards are positioned so that vertical joints are staggered and overlap at the building corners by at least 200 mm.
 Joints between boards greater than 2 mm should be filled with PU foam filler.
 Gaps greater than 10 mm should be closed by repositioning or, where appropriate, by cutting boards to fit.
-Alignment should be checked as work proceeds. - 16.7 A hole is drilled through the centre of each board into the substrate, so that one mechanical fixing can be applied per board to help initially secure boards during installation (see Figure 5). - 16.8 To fit around details such as doors and windows, the boards may be cut with a sharp knife or fine-tooth saw.
+Alignment should be checked as work proceeds. - 16.7 Holes are drilled into the substrate to a required depth.
+Mechanical fixings are applied, one fixing through each board to secure boards during installation of the system. - 16.8 To fit around details such as doors and windows, the boards may be cut with a sharp knife or fine-tooth saw.
 If required, purpose-made window sills designed to prevent water ingress and incorporating drips to shed water clear of the system are fitted, but their performance is outside the scope of this Certificate. - 16.9 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits.
+Periodic checks should be carried out as work proceeds.
 Building corners, door and window heads and jambs are formed using mesh angle profiles bonded to the insulation.
 Where appropriate, application-specific profiles are installed to allow rainwater to drain, in accordance with the manufacturer's instructions. - 16.10 Window and door reveals should be insulated to minimise the effects of cold bridging.
 Where clearance is limited, strips of approved insulation should be installed to suit available margins and details.